14790897/Jekyll-pages.github.io/_posts/2023-06-21-TheFutureofWorkKeyTrendstoWatch.md

 ---
-title: The Future of Work: Key Trends to Watch
+title: "The Future of Work: Key Trends to Watch"
 date: 2023-06-21
 layout: single
 categories: lifestyle